haskell-org/summer-of-haskell/content/news/2019-08-26-gsoc-results.md

 However, this option is not the best.
 Both algorithms have specialized implementations that work times faster.
-So my task for this summer was to introduce bipartite graphs and special functions for them.
+So my task for this summer was to introduce bipartite graphs and special functions for working with them.

 # What I've done